alissit/download-product-images/README.md

 Adjust code for the theme you are working with; ie button classes.

 Decide where you want the download button to display and render the snippet to the product template.

+The zipped file will be the product handle and the images zipped in the file will have the product handle with sequential numbers to the end of each file name.